Stepland/memon/docs/source/schema.md

 - **offset**
     - number or string, optional
+    - If the key is missing, defaults to 0
     - In seconds, time at which the first beat occurs in the music file.

       For instance, if the first beat occurs at 0.15 seconds in the audio file, the offset should be the number literal `0.15`, or the string `"0.15"` if the tools used can't keep a clean decimal representation when using json number literals.
 - **resolution**
     - integer, optional
     - Greater than 0, always an integer
+    - If the key is missing, defaults to 240
     - Number of ticks in a beat for the bpm events defined in this timing object, if some bpm events define a beat using a single integer, this is the implicit fraction denominator to use to convert the integer number of ticks to a fractional number of beats.
 - **bpms**
     - array, optional
+    - If the key is missing, defaults to

+        ```json
+        [{"beat": 0, "bpm": 120}]
+        ```

     - Array of [BPM events](#bpm)

+Timing objects can appear in multiple places in a memon file.
+The section [](other-things.md#multiple-timing-objects) explains how to deal with them.

 ## BPM